Sedgwick Acquires Nationwide Appraisals

 The funds come from Vivek Garipalli, founder and chief executive officer of Clover Health, and Harry Langenberg, founder of Optima Tax Relief, Justpoint said in a press release.
 Amino Capital and Whoa Ventures participated.

 Justpoint said its software improves the medical malpractice litigation process on both sides: Its system allows plaintiffs who have legitimate claims to identify and retain the best attorney for their case and quickly identify claims that don’t have legal merits, the company said.
-That process will also identify claims that don’t have legal merits, decreasing frivolous lawsuits against health care providers and insurers, the company said.
+The process will decrease frivolous lawsuits against health care providers and insurers, the company said.

 The seed money will be used to hire more engineers and designers, expand customer acquisition and customer support and develop partnerships with insurance companies and self-insured hospitals, Justpoint said.